jangmi-jo/watercolor/docs/js-proposal.md

 ### Background

 Water Color is a canvas that user can click on and shows the water color dying effect from the clicked spot.
-It uses breath-first algorithm to pick the next pixel.
+It uses breadth-first algorithm to pick the next pixel.

 ### Functionality & MVP